doersino/markdeep-slides/README.md

 ### Options

-At the bottom of `demo.md.html`, right before a bunch of essential JavaScript files are loaded, you'll find a set of options:
+At the bottom of `demo.md.html`, right before a bunch of essential JavaScript files are loaded, you'll find a set of options.
+Their default values are:

 ```html
 <script>